adamhalasz/diet/Readme.md

 		<title>Hello World</title>
 	</head>
 	<body>
-		<h1>Hello World at the <u>{{-this.page}}</u> page!</h1>
+		<h1>Hello World on the <u>{{-this.page}}</u> page!</h1>
 	</body>
 </html>
 ```

 # **Signal ($)**
-With standard node.js you would have the `request` and `response` in your callback for `http.createServer()`.
-Diet combines these two into one object and adds and fixes some commonly used methods in a more meaningful way to make our everyday life easier.
+With standard node.js you would have the `request` and `response` in your callback when using `http.createServer()`.

+Diet combines these two objects into one then adds and fixes some commonly used methods in a more meaningful way for everyday use.

-The signal (`$`) of each route can also be extended with `plugins`.
-Plugins work together seamlessly in diet because the signal `$` object allows to pass data between plugins while keeping plugin namespaces.
+The signal (`$`) of each route can also be extended with `Plugins`.
+Plugins work together seamlessly in diet because the signal (`$`) object allows to pass data between plugins while keeping plugin namespace references.
 When multiple plugins are assigned to a route they form a `plugin chain`.
-The plugin chain is the key to write much less code while still achieve complex tasks.
+The plugin chain is the key to write much less code and still achieve complex tasks.

-The super handy signal object can be accessed in all your `routes` and `plugins` as the first argument as you can see on the examples.
+The handy signal object can be accessed in all the  `Routes` and `Plugins` as the first argument as you can see on the examples.